MRI Scan (Magnetic Resonance Imaging)

 - If you are claustrophobic, please consult with your doctor to see if they would recommend taking anti-anxiety medication before your examination.

-- Note that MRI exams performed outside of the hospital is a private service and the cost is not reimbursed by Alberta Health Services.
+- Note that MRI exams performed outside of the hospital are a private service and the cost is not reimbursed by Alberta Health Services.

 - Recent studies have shown that some clothing items may contain trace elements that heat up when exposed to magnetic resonance.
 These items can include underwear with sweat wicking material (silver nitrate) or socks with odour absorbing material (copper).
 To prevent burns, we may ask you to remove your underwear or socks during the exam.
 Please note that you will still be provided with scrubs or a gown so you are fully covered.